vexx32/chocolatey.org/chocolatey/Website/Views/Blog/ChocolateyRedesign.md

 ### Community Package Repository
 #### A Fresh New Look
 The <a href="/packages">Chocolatey Community Repository</a> got a makeover!
 The new look features a grid view of packages, in a clean Chocolatey theme.
-All the same functionality still exist, only now in a eaiser to view format.
+All the same, functionality still exists, only now in an easier to view format.
 At the top of each package page you'll notice a simple tabbed interface that contains commands for you to easily copy/paste for installing, upgrading, and installing.
 <img class="border img-fluid mb-3" src="/content/images/blog/redesign-install-tabs.jpg" alt="Install Tabs" title="Install Tabs">

 #### Updates for Maintainers